crow1796/react-redux-simplified/README.md

 # Redux.
 Simplified.

+`
+Note: This repo uses redux-thunk.
+So you might as well install redux-thunk in your project or any redux middleware that returns function that dispatches action types in actions.
+`

 ### How to use
 1. Clone or Download this repo
 2. Copy and Paste the `store/` directory into your project